RuslanAgishev/udacity_flying_car/FCND-Motion-Planning/writeup_template.md

 ---

-# Required Steps for a Passing Submission:
+# Required Steps:
 1. Load the 2.5D map in the colliders.csv file describing the environment.
 2. Discretize the environment into a grid or graph representation.
 3. Define the start and goal locations.
 4. Perform a search using A* or other search algorithm.
 5. Use a collinearity test or ray tracing method (like Bresenham) to remove unnecessary waypoints.
 6. Return waypoints in local ECEF coordinates (format for `self.all_waypoints` is [N, E, altitude, heading], where the drone’s start location corresponds to [0, 0, 0, 0].
-7. Write it up.
+7. Send waypoints to the flight controller.
-8. Congratulations!
-Your Done!
+8. Enjoy the flight.

 ## [Rubric](https://review.udacity.com/#!/rubrics/1534/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.